Two and Three Pseudoscalar Production in $e^{+}e^{-}$ annihilation and their contributions to $(g-2)_{\mu}$: Theoretical Framework Updates and notations

 \subsection{R$\chi$T and further improvements on the form factors}

 Massless QCD exhibits a chiral symmetry that rules its effective field theory at low energy. $\chi$PT, valid at $E \ll M_{\rho}$, provides the interaction between the lightest octet of pseudoscalar mesons, and of these with external currents.
-At higher energies we need to take into account the hadronic resonance states, and a successful phenomenological approach is provided by R$\chi$T, which aspects of interest for our case we briefly collect here.
+At higher energies we need to take into account the hadronic resonance states, and a successful phenomenological approach is provided by R$\chi$T. Only the aspects of interest for our case are collected here.
 We follow the language and notation of Ref.~\cite{Cirigliano:2006hb}.

 The structure of the lagrangian has, essentially, three pieces:

 The first piece involves interaction terms with Goldstone bosons that cannot be generated by integrating out the vector resonance states.
 They are characterized by a perturbative expansion in terms of momenta (and masses), as in $\chi$PT. ${\cal L}^{\mathrm{V}}_{\mathrm{kin}}$ involves the kinetic term of the vector resonance states and ${\cal L}_{\mathrm{V-GB}}$ the interaction between Goldstone bosons and vector resonance fields.
 For the processes that we study in this work only the vector resonance fields will be needed.
 All of these lagrangians include also external fields coupled to scalar, pseudoscalar, vector, axial-vector or tensor currents.
 The lowest even-intrinsic-parity ${\cal O}(p^2)$ of the ${\cal L}_{\mathrm{GB}}$ Lagrangian is given by